Learn how to improve your mobile rankings with the top 10 effective mobile optimization tips and best practices.

 The size of responsive images automatically adjusts to fit different screen sizes.

-Here are the image best practices recommended by Google:
+Here is an image of best practices recommended by Google:

 Keep Texts Short, Sweet, And to the Point